Richard Rich, 1st Baron Rich: Chancellor

 On 19 April 1536 Rich became the chancellor of the Court of Augmentations, established for the disposal of the monastic revenues.
 His own share of the spoil, acquired either by grant or purchase, included Leez (Leighs) Priory and about 100 manors in Essex.
 Rich also acquired—and destroyed—the real estate and holdings of the Priory of St Bartholomew-the-Great in Smithfield.
 He was Speaker of the House of Commons in the same year, and advocated the king's policy.
-Despite the share he had taken in the suppression of the monasteries, the prosecution of Thomas More and Bishop Fisher and the part he played under Edward VI and Elizabeth, his religious beliefs remained nominally Catholic.
+Despite the share he had taken in the suppression of the monasteries, the prosecution of Thomas More and Bishop Fisher and the part he played under Edward VI and Elizabeth I, his religious beliefs remained nominally Catholic.

 Rich was also a participant in the torture of Anne Askew, the only woman tortured at the Tower of London.
 Both he and Chancellor Wriothesley turned the wheels of the rack to torture her.